The Harvard Science Research Mentoring Program: Conclusion

-It is now easier than ever to start your own SRMP.
-With the recognition that mentoring is essential to expanding the STEM workforce and to promoting the participation of women and people of color, there is a newfound openness among academic institutions, schools, and funding agencies to support such programs.
+With the recognition that mentoring is essential to expanding the STEM workforce and to promoting the participation of women and people of color, there is a newfound openness among academic institutions, schools, and funding agencies to support such SRMPs.
 Mentoring students at AMNH was one of the highlights of my graduate studies, so much so that it drove me to create my own SRMP at the CfA.
 I hope that this paper will motivate and assist anyone interested in creating a similar program.
 When you do, come join us on the Global SPHERE Network and share your own experiences.